Interrogation of the Poisoner

 His neck hurt.
 Groaning, Jorath raised his head and rotated it to stretch his neck.
 He tried to rub the soar area, but his wrists were fastened to something.

 The Gigant on the right hummed before singing in a hard, slow bass.
 "Commander Crumbs is arriving.
 He'll be taking over your interrogation."
 The words rung with each consonant and reverberated in Jorath's head with each vowel, coming across as a rolling and distorted overlapping.
-The Gigant adjusted his grip on his axe handle.
+The Gigant purposefully adjusted his grip on his axe handle as his hard eyes watched Jorath stretch against his binding.

-The first Gigant scowled while his companion looked toward the entrance, scratching at a belly itch under his finely crafted armor.
+The Gigant scowled.
 The muscle on his right eye twitched as he processed Jorath's words.
 Then humming.
 "That's not for me to decide.
 The Commander will get the location of the other poisoners out of you, murderer."
 His hum waned.
+His companion looked toward the entrance, scratching at a belly itch under his finely crafted armor.

 The two Gigants simply oo'd and ah'd their part of the overall Dwarf composition.
 The sound hung in their large, stocky bellies, then rolled smoothly, and loudly, from their mouths.